PabloMansanet/subotai/README.md

 }
 ```

-As long as there are a minimum amount of nodes in the network (a configurable amount, deemed sufficient
+As long as there is a minimum amount of nodes in the network (a configurable amount, deemed sufficient
 for the network to be considered alive), we have successfully stored data in the table.

 Now, on a machine very, very far away...